shivkumar98/TheOdinProject/1 Full Stack JavaScript Path/2 JavaScript/Projects/1 Library/README.md

 6) Add a button each book's display to change its `read` status

 * You will want to create a function which toggles the books `read` status

+## My Solution

+* My solution to this project can be found [here](/1%20Full%20Stack%20JavaScript%20Path/2%20JavaScript/Projects/1%20Library/README.md)